Don’t just go agile. Be agile.

-- Joining the teams in an immersive network and the CloudShore solutions that can navigate the information flow within the organization, vertical or otherwise.
+- Joining the teams in an immersive network and the CloudShore solutions can navigate the organization’s information flow, vertical or otherwise.

 Being and Agile

-Move away from the usual definition of agile and create your agile legacy with the necessary commitment and changes.
+Move away from the usual definition of agile and create your elegant legacy with the necessary commitment and changes.

 - Democratizing the decision-making: There’s a need for fast feedback loops, as discussed above.
 This means everyone should be able to share their views without fear of being rejected or judged.
 There’s no bad idea since it can inspire further analysis that will lead you to a solution.
 Work-sharing is one way to be agile, and this comes with the cost of allowing responsible individuals with the power of decision-making.
 People have to be sure that regardless of what they say and what decision they take on a small scale, there will be no review time against them – only feedbacks for improvement.